 - Screens and distributes inmate mail and delivers emergency messages.

-- Answers a variety of calls within the 9-1-1 control room, receiving and classifying calls, and determining priority response and dispatching units, according to availability, assigned geographical area and current location.
-Dispatches Sheriff and other public safety personnel to routine and emergency calls as required.
+- Answers a variety of calls within the 9-1-1 control room, receiving and classifying calls, and determining priority response and dispatching units, according to availability, assigned geographical area, and current location.
+Dispatches Sheriff and other public safety personnel to routine and emergency call as required.

 - Enters and clears information on the CLETS and NCIC system to assist officers with calls.

 - Performs warrant and records checks and sends warrants to other law enforcement agencies.

 - Updates daily dispatch logs and prepare a variety of information and report documents.

 - Basic correctional procedures and prisoner control problems.